hstern2/amsr/README.md

 As in SMILES, atoms are represented by their symbol enclosed in square brackets.
 If the atom is designated by a one-letter symbol, the brackets may be omitted.
-All atoms are assumed to have a fixed valence.
+All atoms are assumed to have a fixed valence which limits the number of covalently-bonded neighbors.
 If an atom makes fewer bonds than its valence, hydrogens are assumed.

 | AMSR | molecule |
 | --- | --- |